The worldwide distribution of coronavirus vaccines has begun, but it seems as if remote work is here to stay.

 Safe spaces are often misunderstood, with its detractors claiming that they coddle people, promote homogenous thinking, and detract from free speech.

 In truth, a safe space has historically been a physical place or group of people that provide respect and security, where people in marginalized and oppressed groups could lower their vigilance and be their authentic selves without fear of harm.

 Making your workplace a safe space that values respect and openness can go a long way toward ensuring your employees find belonging

 As we noted above, feelings of loneliness and isolation are rising among employees everywhere.
 The U.S. Centers for Disease Control reports that over 40% of Americans struggle with mental health issues related to the COVID-19 pandemic.

 Your employees need to know your company understands what they’re going through and supports them emotionally.
 There are a number of emotional wellness resources you can provide as an employer—and most are remote-work friendly.

 For example, WellRight recently introduced a new service that lets employees interact with certified mental health counselors by text.
 Another option offers round-the-clock online access to mental health resources for people who are unable or unwilling to participate in traditional cognitive behavioral therapy.

-For more tips on supporting your employees’ emotional wellness while they work remotely, visit our complete guide to keeping your employees safe, healthy, and engaged—and most critically—fostering a sense of belonging during times of crisis.
+For more tips on supporting your employees’ emotional wellness while they work remotely, visit our guide to work-life integration—and most critically—fostering a sense of belonging during times of crisis.